 Identifying squash bees can be difficult if you don’t know what to look for.
 As compared to other bees, they are up and active early in the morning through midday when cucurbit flowers begin to wilt.

-You can also tell them apart from honey bees by their slightly larger size and bulkier shape.
-They also have rounder faces and longer antennae than honey bees.
-Female squash bees have fuzzy back legs, while honey bee legs are smooth.
+You can also tell them apart from honeybees by their slightly larger size and bulkier shape.
+They have rounder faces and longer antennae than honeybees as well.
+Female squash bees have fuzzy back legs, while honeybee legs are smooth.